corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Retain Leaders from Integrated Subjects at 1.2.1
     * Deassimilated Machines at 1.0.3
 * 2.2.0 Add and update merged mods
-    * Update merged mod: Leader Traits: All Eligible Species Traits at 1.4.1
+    * Updated: Leader Traits: All Eligible Species Traits at 1.4.1
-    * Add merged mod: Colony Designation: Ecumenopolis Commercial at 1.0.0
+    * Added: Colony Designation: Ecumenopolis Commercial at 1.0.0
-    * Add merged mod: Psionic Ascension: Even in Other Empires at 1.0.0
+    * Added: Psionic Ascension: Even in Other Empires at 1.0.0
 * 3.0.0 Update all merged mods for Stellaris version 3.1 "Lem"
     * Removed: Shattered Ring Rebalance for 3.0.* (deprecated)
     * Removed: Prosperity Tradition Rebalance for 3.0.3 (deprecated)